-Item 3 - Payment for Cash or Open Market Sales less Marketing Expenses
+Items 1 to 21 - Payment for Cash or Open Market Sales less Marketing Expenses

-For Items a through q, ask for those that apply to the respondent doing the interview.
-The dollar amount recorded to each item that applies should not include any marketing expenses.
+For Items 1 through 21, ask for those that apply to the respondent doing the interview.
+Record the amount received in 2007 from cash sales in the first column without marketing charges.
+In the second column, record the marketing charges the operation had to pay for the commodity's sale.
 Marketing expenses include transportation, storage, feed, sales commissions, inspections, etc.